ibm-cloud-docs/log-analysis/core/ha-dr.md

 By default, each logging instance consist of 3 zones, one primary zone and two secondary zones:
 * Each zone is located in a different data center in the region.
 * The data in your primary zone is automatically replicated to the secondary zones with low latency.
 You don't need to do anything to enable the replication.
-* When the primary zone fails, a secondary zone is elected as the primary to prevent your service instance from being affected.
 * If 2 zones fail at the same time, the service is down.

 The MZR architecture offers automatic failover between 2 zones, and high availability for a logging instance withing a region.